pthread_mutexattr_destroy(3p) — Linux manual page

 See pthread_attr_destroy(3p) for a general explanation of

 attributes.
-Attributes objects allow implementations to
+Attributes objects allow implementations to experiment

-on semantics that are not yet widely implemented or understood.
+that are not yet widely implemented or understood.

 Examples of possible additional mutex attributes that have been